pinchunc/ggomoku/README.md

 * Black goes first.
 * A tile of the same color cannot be added twice in a row.
 * A tile cannot replace an existing tile on the board.
+* A tile must be placed withing the range of the board (a whole number within 15 or 19).
+* The game breaks when consecutive two invalid inputs occur (i.e. NAs, decimals, or numbers greater than the board size).
 * In keeping with "standard" Gomoku, one must have _exactly_ 5 tiles in a row to win, greater than 5 does not count.

 # Optional ("house") Rules